 “I’ve got the stuff in my left eyelid (I must have rubbed my eye after hand contact with T. while carefully trying to part it as I inched my way down VF); I’ve got it on my stomach at waist band and lower, and I’m waiting for my legs, although I may get lucky there.”

 There are several possible reasons I didn’t have a strong reaction this time.
-Even though contact was unavoidable, I did not run in areas where the Turricula was the most dense, and I attempted to avoid the plant as much as possible.
+Even though contact was unavoidable, I walked in areas where the Poodle-dog bush was the densest, and I attempted to avoid the plant as much as possible.
 This time around my legs and arms were not covered with the sticky goo from the plant.
-Even so, as soon as I was out of the area with Turricula I stopped at a creek and washed off my legs and arms.
+Even so, as soon as I was out of the area with Poodle-dog bush, I stopped at a creek and washed off my legs and arms.
 I also washed again at the end of the run.

 Note: The trail was the Valley Forge Trail.
 Trail work is scheduled on this trail the next two weekends.